nigel-thornberry-lab/weight-loss-surgery-australia/LEAD-MAGNETS-PLAN.md

 ### **Value Proposition**

 **What the lead gets:**
-> "Download our free 15-Point Surgeon Selection Checklist used by over 2,000 Australians to confidently choose their bariatric surgeon.
+> "Download our free 15-Point Surgeon Selection Checklist to confidently choose your bariatric surgeon.
 Know exactly what to look for, what questions to ask, and what red flags to avoid."

 **Why they want it:**
 - Removes overwhelm (too many surgeons, don't know how to compare)